Quantum theory does not need complex numbers: Acknowledgments

-\acknowledgements T.H. thanks the organizers of the 2021 Kefalonia-foundations conference in which he started the project.
 We thank useful conversations with Ognyan Oreshkov, Atul Arora, Lionel Dmello, Marco Erba, Thomas Galley, Rob Spekkens and Christopher Chubb.
-We would also like to thank Ravi Kunjwal for putting the authors in contact with one another while at a conference at Perimeter Institute.
+We would also like to thank Ravi Kunjwal for putting the authors in contact with one another while at a conference at Perimeter Institute, and the organisers of the 2021 Kefalonia-foundations conference where useful debates were conducted.
 While this work was in preparation, the authors became aware of related results~\cite{2503.17307}.

 T.H. received support from the ID \#62312 grant from the John Templeton Foundation, as part of ‘The Quantum Information Structure of Spacetime’ Project (QISS).
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
 M.W. acknowledges support from the Swiss National Science Foundation (SNSF) via an AMBIZIONE Fellowship (PZ00P2\_179914).